Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/operational-notes.md

 * Infrastructure Assistant for long-term continuity and succession
 * Lab Manager for operations, coordination, and logistics
 * Research Assistant for data, documentation, and project support

+### Translation and Access Capacity

+The core should also be able to support a small translation and access workflow for especially important SignWriting materials.

+This could include:

+* rights and permissions tracking
+* OCR and text cleanup
+* AI-assisted translation
+* human editorial review
+* bilingual or English-language publication support

+The purpose would not be mass translation.

+The purpose would be to make high-value works accessible in ways that respect authors, publishers, and communities.

 ### Extended Contributors